shipyardapp/Shipyard-Documentation/docs/blueprint-library/google-drive/google-drive-upload-files.md

 **Recommended Setup:**

 1. A Vessel built with this Blueprint should typically run after a Vessel that either downloads a file to Shipyard or generates a file with code.
+2. This blueprint supports providing either the name of the Folder/Shared Drive or the ID itself.
+The ID is the recommended approach because it is unique and can be copied from the URL, see the [authorization guide](https://www.shipyardapp.com/docs/blueprint-library/google-drive/google-drive-authorization/) for details.

 ## Variables